A Riemann-Stein Kernel Method: Introduction

 where $\sigma > 0$ was a parameter to be specified and $\|\cdot\|_{\mathcal{H}}$ denotes the norm associated to $\mathcal{H}$.
-That the term $R_2(h)$ should depend on $h$ through $\tau h$ is natural, since $h$ enters into the approximation $\hat{f}$ only through $\tau h$.
-The output $I_X$ of this Stein kernel method can be computed in closed-form and was termed a \emph{control functional} method.
+That the term $R_2(h)$ should depend on $h$ through $\tau h$ is natural, since $h$ enters into the approximation $f_X$ only through $\tau h$.
+The solution to \eqref{eq: Stein method} can be computed in closed-form when reproducing kernels are employed and, since in this case $f_X$ interpolates the data $X$, we call $f_X$ a \emph{Stein kernel interpolant}.
+In recent work \cite{South2020} proposed a semi-parametric approach that combined elements from \cite{Oates2017} and \cite{Assaraf1999,Mira2013}.

-In subsequent work, \cite{Liu2017b} considered adding additional regularisation to Eqn. \ref{eq: Stein method}, whilst in \cite{Belomestny2017} the authors proposed to replace the squared error objective in Eqn. \ref{eq: Stein method} with an empirical variance estimator.
-This was shown, empirically, to improve estimator performance but at the cost of no longer having a closed-form expression for the estimator.
-In a different direction, \cite{Zhu2018} proposed to take $\mathcal{H}$ to be a finite-dimensional parametric neural network and explored its potential through simulation experiment.
+In parallel work in the Euclidean context, \cite{Liu2017b} considered adding additional regularisation to \eqref{eq: Stein method}, whilst alternatives to the squared error objective have also been considered, including an empirical variance estimator \citep{Belomestny2017} and an estimator of asymptotic variance \citep{belomestny2020variance} for use in the MCMC context.
+The latter were shown, empirically, to improve estimator performance but at the cost of no longer having a closed-form expression for the estimator.
+In a different direction, \cite{Zhu2018} proposed to take $\mathcal{H}$ to be a finite-dimensional parametric neural network and empirically explored its potential, while \cite{Si2020} provided a theoretical analysis of stochastic gradient descent in that context.